 Unlike Australia, where the British immigrants simply took the land from the Aborigines, the Jews arriving in Palestine legally bought the land from rich, Arabic landowners.
 Often the land was of poor agricultural quality but the Jews generally managed to turn this unpromising land into productive farm land.
 They set up schools and hospitals and many civic organisations.
 This created wealth in the region which often attracted Arabs to areas where Jews were settling.

 Jews had always lived in Palestine but in smaller numbers than Arabs.
 Neither group had ever ruled in the area.
-Palestine was simply an area of desert land with a few cities that had been ruled over for several centuries by the Turks and then for a short time after World War One by the British.
-Palestine had never been a country.
+Palestine was simply an area of desert land with a few cities that had been ruled over for several centuries by the Ottomans and then for a short time after World War One by the British who had to do something with it.
+Palestine has never been a country.

 When the two sides started attacking each other the British administrators found themselves in the middle.
-The Jews asked for a part of Palestine to be given to them as a Jewish homeland while the Arabs were understandably against this.
+The Jews asked for a part of Palestine to be given to them as a Jewish homeland while the Arabs were understandably against what they considered to be the division of their land.

 During WWI the Jews had fought alongside the British and this counted in their favour when the war finished.
 The British drew up a plan called the Balfour Declaration which separated Palestine into two states, one which had a Jewish majority and would be ruled over by the Jews and one which had an Arab majority which would be ruled over by the Arabs.
 Since the Arabs refused to live alongside the Jews, this was the only possible solution – unless you call giving the Arabs total control of the region and then letting them slowly kill off or drive out the Jews ‘a solution’.

 When the British took over the running of Palestine after World War One it was a large area of land much larger than it is today.
-The British government gave 80% of this original Palestine to Jordan.
-The Arabs who had lived in that area then became Jordanian citizens.
+The British government gave 80% of this land to Arabs who with it created Jordan.
 Since there had never been a country called Palestine nothing really changed for these Arabs and their lives went on as before.
-However, there was now only 20% remaining of Palestine to divide between all the Jews and the remaining Arabs.
+However, there was now only 20% of Palestine remaining to divide between the Jews and the remaining Arabs.

 The area offered to the Jews under the Balfour Declaration was small and consisted of two separate pieces of land, one containing the Negev Desert.
 The area offered to the Arabs was a little larger and consisted of a contiguous area of land.
 The Jews were not happy with this offer but accepted it nonetheless.
 They were desperate for any kind of land to call home.

 The Arabs refused the offer.
-The only plan that would satisfy them was one in which the Jews had no homeland at all, or where the Jews were living alongside their Arab neighbours, living in constant fear of being attacked.
+The only plan that would satisfy them was one in which the Jews had no homeland at all, or where the Jews were living alongside their Arab neighbours and in constant fear of being attacked.

 The Palestinian Arabs attacked and killed Jews and sometimes also attacked the British rulers of Palestine.
 The British, instead of cracking down on the perpetrators, attempted to mollify them them by giving them concessions.
-Jewish groups started perpetrating attacks on the British in revenge for them siding with the Arabs.
+Jewish groups perpetrated attacks on the British in revenge for them siding with the Arabs.

 It was at this time that the Nazis came to power in Germany and hundreds of thousands of Jews started escaping from Europe.
 If they had been allowed to flee to Palestine, as was their right, they would have soon formed a majority there.
 This was something the Arab Palestinians desperately wanted to avoid, so they put pressure on the British rulers to limit the numbers of Jews that could enter Palestine.
 The stream of refugees became a trickle.
 The British should feel ashamed of their part in this episode of history.